jrheard/blog/python/tic-tac-toe.md

 This function's job is to take a board as input and return as output a value that indicates whether or not the game's over.
 If the function returns `'X'`, that means X wins; if the function returns `'O'`, that means O wins; if the function returns `'tie'`, that means the game's over and there's a tie; and if the function returns `False`, that means that the game isn't over yet.

+There are eight possible ways to win at tic-tac-toe: there are three possible horizontal lines, three possible vertical lines, and two possible diagonal lines.
+Be sure to check for all of them!

 (A note for advanced students: this function returns one of three special strings or `False`.
 That's just kind of clunky.
 It'd be much better if our program defined an [Enum](https://docs.python.org/3/library/enum.html#creating-an-enum) with a name like `WinStatus`; then we could have this function return something like `WinStatus.NO_WINNER`, `WinStatus.X`, `WinStatus.O`, or `WinStatus.TIE`.
 We're not covering `Enum`s in this class, though, so for now let's just live with the fact that this function has a weird return value.)

 # Now Glue Them All Together